This course is open for applications.

 - Minimum four years for students who already have a Masters degree.

 - Part-time.
-Starts in September or April
+Starts in September

 - Programme leader:

 - Dr Jane Andrews and Dr Richard Waller